icl-utk-edu/slate/INSTALL.md

         Specify the exact BLAS libraries, overriding the built-in search.
 E.g., cmake -DBLAS_LIBRARIES='-lopenblas' ..

+    gpu_backend
+        auto            auto-detect CUDA or HIP/ROCm (default)
+        cuda            build with CUDA support
+        hip             build with HIP/ROCm support
+        none            do not build with GPU backend

     color
         Whether to use ANSI colors in output.
 One of: auto            uses color if output is a TTY